 LONG TERM CARE = EXTENDED HEALTHCARE

-Have you made a plan for a long term care event?
+Are healthcare costs in retirement and the potential need for long term care included in the concerns that you have when thinking about your future?
+If so, have you considered making a strategy to prepare for an unexpected long term care event?
 People often mistake long term care for “nursing home” care.
 But a more fitting description for “long term care” is “extended healthcare”.

-The most common form of continued term care is provided in-home by a licensed home health agency or family member.
+One of the most common forms of continued care is provided in-home by a licensed home health agency or family member.
 If care needs are greater than what can be met in-home, an assisted living facility, adult day care, hospice home, or memory care facility may be necessary.

 - Depend on Family and Friends